cryptozeny/sugarchain-v0.16.3/README.md

 - Copyright (c) 2016-2018 The Zcash developers - DigiShieldZEC
 - Copyright (c) 2018-2019 The Sugarchain developers

-Depends on BTC
+Depends on Bitcoin Core
 --------------

-It is exactly same as the dependencies of `BTC v0.16.3`.
+It is exactly same as the dependencies of `Bitcoin Core v0.16.3`.
 It is not necessary if you already have.

 ```bash
 sudo add-apt-repository -y ppa:bitcoin/bitcoin && \